Overview

 Some guiding questions that we will be engaging:

-For one week, you are a college student, working with ASU’s graduate students, to investigate these questions - coming to campus in the morning and leaving in the evening.
+For one week, you are a college student, working with ASU’s graduate students, to investigate these questions – coming to campus in the morning and leaving in the evening.
 You will get to meet a handful of ASU professors as they come in to give guest lectures.
-We will be drawing from Metaphysics, Philosophy of Mind, Epistemology, and Ethics.
+We will be drawing from Ethics, Aesthetics, Political Philosophy, and Philosophy of Wellbeing.
 In the meantime, you’re hanging out with your peers that want to look at life a little more carefully.
 You are part of an intellectual community.
 You’re running around campus, eating in dining halls, peeking into the life of a college student.

 Details